 Supported remote desktop and assistance features

-The following table provides more information about the changes of the supported features of the remote desktop and assistance functionality that were introduced in December 2022.
+The following table provides more information about the supported features of the remote desktop and assistance functionality depending on the license.

 Feature

-Remote assistance via RDP for Windows Yes No No No
+Remote assistance via RDP for Windows No No

-Share a remote connection with users No Yes No No
+Share a remote connection with users No No

 Remote connections

-Selecting a session for Windows/macOS/Linux to connect No No No Yes
+Selecting a session for Windows/macOS/Linux to connect No Yes

-Direct connect via RDP and Apple Screen Sharing No No No Yes
+Direct connect via RDP and Apple Screen Sharing No Yes

-Common credentials support for remote connections No No Yes Yes
+Common credentials support for remote connections Yes Yes

 Concurrent connections per technician